 The local authority has discretion to give relief to non-profit making organisations.
 Full details can be obtained from the local authority.

-Hardship Relief
+Local Discounts and Hardship Relief

-The local authority has discretion to give relief in special circumstances.
+The local authority has discretion to give relief in specific circumstances.
 Full details can be obtained from the local authority.